sagemath/trac_to_gh/Issue 3765.md

 # Issue 3765: make it so "sage -br" does the cythonization in parallel using pyprocessing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3765

 Original creator: was